A complete guide to visiting the Dry Bridge Market, the most popular flea market in Tbilisi, Georgia.

 The official opening hours for the Dry Bridge Market are 10am until 5pm daily.
 The market runs in every season, every day of the year except for major holidays such as January 1 and Orthodox Easter Sunday.

-Everything is outdoors, so if there is heavy rain, most vendors will stay at home.
-The market is busiest during summer and spring.
-I recently visited in winter and it was still very vibrant and lively.
+Everything is outdoors, so if there is heavy rain or snow, most vendors will stay at home.

 Orientation & different sections